Hacks at the Massachusetts Institute of Technology: Terminology

 At MIT, the terms hack and hacker have many shades of meaning, though they are closely linked historically and culturally with computer hacking (in its original non-computer-cracker sense), collegiate practical jokes, and even culture jamming.
 The origin of this usage is unknown, but it seems to have been widespread at MIT by the 1960s, and the hacker ethic has since spread into cyberculture and beyond.
 Over time, the term has been generalized to describe anybody who possesses great technical proficiency in any particular skill, usually combined with an offbeat sense of humor.
-The manifestation of hacker culture in the form of spectacular pranks is the most visible aspect of this culture to the world at large, but many hacker subcultures exist at MIT, and elsewhere.
+Spectacular pranks are the most visible aspect of this hacker culture to the world at large, but many hacker subcultures exist at MIT, and elsewhere.

 Roof and tunnel hacking, a form of urban exploration, is also related to but not identical to "hacking" as described in this article.
 Some hacks do involve overcoming barriers to physical access (e.g. placing a half-scale Apollo Lunar Module atop the Great Dome), but many other stunts do not require such specialized skills.